samhocevar/wincompose/README.md

 WinCompose supports early exits.
 For instance, <kbd>⎄ Compose</kbd> <kbd>q</kbd> will immediately type **q** because there is currently no rule starting with <kbd>q</kbd>.

-As of now, WinCompose is almost fully translated to Belarusian, Chinese, Czech, Dutch, Estonian, French, German, Greek, Italian, Japanese, Lithuanian, Norwegian, Polish, Portuguese, Brazilian Portuguese, Russian, Sardinian, Spanish, and Swedish.
+As of now, WinCompose is almost fully translated to Afrikaans, Belarusian, Catalan, Chinese, Czech, Dutch, Estonian, French, German, Greek, Italian, Japanese, Lithuanian, Norwegian, Polish, Portuguese, Brazilian Portuguese, Russian, Sardinian, Spanish, and Swedish.
 It is partially translated to Danish, Esperanto, Finnish, Hungarian, Indonesian, Irish, Romanian, Serbian, Slovak, and Slovenian.
 You can help us translate it to more languages using the Weblate project:

 <a href="https://hosted.weblate.org/engage/wincompose/?utm_source=widget"><img src="https://hosted.weblate.org/widgets/wincompose-287x66-white.png" alt="Translation status" /></a>